whatnameisit/HP-Elite-X2-1012-G2-Hackintosh/README.md

 If USB-C is enabled, wake results in a kernel panic which I have trouble getting log of, not to mention I could recognize anything.

-To have an error-free environment, disable hibernation, limit the RTC region length to `2`, and set disable USB-C in BIOS.
+To have an error-free environment, disable hibernation, limit the RTC region length to `2`, and set disable USB-C in UEFI BIOS.

 ## Realtek PCIe Card Reader
 Currently the driver kills connection on sleep to workaround kernel panics.
 To continue using the card on wake, a pin needs to be inserted to access the slot and physically reconnect the card or the laptop needs to be rebooted.